isc-projects/bind9/README.md

 For up-to-date versions and release notes, see [https://www.isc.org/download/](https://www.isc.org/download/).

-For information about supported platforms, see [PLATFORMS](PLATFORMS.md).
+For information about supported platforms, see the ["Supported Platforms"](doc/arm/platforms.rst) section in the BIND 9 Administrator Reference Manual.

 ### <a name="help"/> Reporting bugs and getting help